Kedar Pandit

-Kedar Pandit (born 6 January 1967) is an Indian tabla player.
+Kedar Pandit (born 6 January 1967) is an Indian tabla player, music composer in Hindustani classical music genre and music arranger.

 Early life and background

 Pandit was born in a Marathi family to Prabhakar Pandit and Anuradha Pandit, both acclaimed violinists.

 Career

 Pandit accompanied Pandit Jasraj on tabla for all of Jasraj's concerts, and accompanies vocalists Kaushiki Chakrabarty and Sanjeev Abhyankar.
+Over the years, he moved to music composing and arranging, working with leading artists.
 In 2015 he worked with the actress Ketaki Mategaonkar, composing the music for her album.

+He has directed over 650 albums, composed over 2,500 songs, and performed in over 2,000 live concerts.